Cho'Gath Build Guide by MattieG

 Next up: Rod of ages, this is the main item that Cho thrives on due to the extra health, mana and ability power you get every minute (capped at 10 minutes).
 The sooner you get this the sooner you benefit from it's passives.

-Nashor's tooth is a great item when it comes down to more duels vs 2-3 players rather then complete teamfights.
-When fighting in a duel it will take more time to take down an enemy then when you fight in teamfights where all combo's are massed at one point on the map.
+Nashor's tooth is a great item when it comes down to more duels vs 1 player rather then complete teamfights.
+When fighting in a duel it will take more time to take down an enemy then when you fight in teamfights, where all combo's are massed at one point on the map.
 When dueling Nashor's tooth is your item by choice for sure.
-Due too the high attack speed you gain from it your Vorpal spikes will start to do some pretty sick damage when a fight last for a bit longer.
-Your basic attacks already benefit from your E's passive when it comes to dealing magic damage, when using Nashor's tooth this will be enhanced even further with 15 (+15% of AP) PER basic attack.
+Due to the attack speed you gain from it your Vorpal spikes will start to do some pretty sick damage when a fight last for a bit longer.
+Your basic attacks already benefit from your E's passive when it comes to dealing magic damage, when using Nashor's tooth this will be enhanced even further.
 Combining this item with your E pretty much lets you do constant extra magic damage whilst waiting for your destructive abilities to come of cooldown.

-NOTE: Current meta isn't doing much for this item, only buy this if their team is 4/5 melee.
+NOTE: Current meta isn't doing much for this item on melee, only buy this if their team is 4/5 melee.

 Right then, onto some more tankyness to make it almost impossible to kill you!
 This item is mainly your counter vs the adc of the other team.
 If there is any defensive item vs AD champs for Cho it's this one.

 If you find yourself being kited a lot by your enemy adc (kiting means he is able to poke you, run away from you and repeat that while you try to get close) this item is really your best friend.
-Whenever an enemy hits you with a basic attack their attack speed will drop by 15%, making it easier for you to either hit your other cc spells and catch up or move away from the opponent safely.
-The active on this item slows everyone near you for 35%, using this item when they are trying to move away or trying to catch up on you and your team is essential.
+It blocks 20% of all crit damage done to you with basic attacks.
+Whenever an enemy hits you with a basic attack their attack speed will also drop by 15%.
+The active on this item slows everyone near you for 55%, using this item when they are trying to move away or trying to catch up on you and your team is essential.
 If you find yourself against a team with more than 1 critdealer this item will be a great value to get.

 Anyone who has every played a tank has come along this item, it's very simple: 800 HP extra, which is a insane load of HP when combined with your stacks from Feast.
-Other than that this item regenerates 1% of your maximum HP each 5 seconds, increasing to 3% if you stay out of harms way for 8 seconds.
+Other than that this item regenerates 2,5% of your maximum HP each 0,5 second when you have 3000+ HP.
 This means that after you had an encounter you can stick around and heal back to full health in no time.
-With Second wind In your mastery tree this means you regenerate even faster when dropping below 25%.

 NOTE: Get this item if you find yourself sieging or being sieged against a high poke composition team.
 This way you will be able to heal back a lot of the damage from the poke.